First Battle of Saratoga, Summary of the Battle of Freeman’s Farm

 - Legend has it that after Gates removed Arnold from command, a petition circulated through the American camp that asked Arnold to remain.
 So many of the men signed it that he decided to stay at Bemis Heights.

-Significance of the First Battle of Saratoga
+First Battle of Saratoga Significance

 The First Battle of Saratoga is important to the outcome of the American Revolutionary War and the history of the United States because British forces, under the command of General John Burgoyne, were not able to push through the American defenses at Freeman’s Farm.
 Although the British forced the Americans to withdraw and won the battle, the British were forced to wait for another three weeks before they could launch another attack.
 During that time, American reinforcement arrived that increased the size of the army and helped contribute to the victory at Saratoga, which convinced the French to enter the war in support of the United States.

-Timeline of the First Battle of Saratoga
+First Battle of Saratoga Timeline

 This timeline shows how the First Battle of Saratoga at Freeman’s Farm fits into the events of the Saratoga Campaign.